 Umpires (two per game) for all Regional games shall be appointed by the IHSA Office.
 If a Regional game is postponed due to inclement weather, every effort will be made to use the same umpiring crew.
 If an umpire(s) is unavailable on the rescheduled date, the local manager will appoint a replacement in conjunction with the IHSA Office.
 Coaches of participating schools and registered officials will have an opportunity to assist the IHSA Office in ranking officials who are being considered for this assignment.
 The hosting school may use a third umpire at their own expense.
 The host school must notify the IHSA and a third licensed official will be appointed.
-Each official will be paid a fee of \$61.00 per game.
+Each official will be paid a fee of \$63.00 per game by the IHSA Office through ArbiterPay.